premAI-io/state-of-open-source-ai/fine-tuning.md

 ## Future

 Fine-tuning models has been a common practice for ML engineers.
-It allows engineers to quickly build domain specific models without having to design the neural network from scratch.
+It allows engineers to quickly build domain-specific models without having to design the neural network from scratch.

 Developer tools for fine-tuning continue to improve the overall experience of creating one of these models while reducing the time to market.
 Companies like [Hugging Face](https://huggingface.co/docs/transformers/training) are building open-source tools to make fine-tuning easy.
 On the commercial side, companies like [Roboflow](https://roboflow.com) and [Scale AI](https://scale.com/generative-ai-platform) provide platforms for teams to manage the full life-cycle of a model.